Differential Spaces, Vector Fields, and Orbit-Type Stratifications: The Zariski Tangent Bundle

-\begin{definition} Let $R$ and $S$ be subcartesian spaces, and let $F:R\to S$ be a smooth map.
-Then there is an induced fibrewise linear smooth map $F_*:TR\to TS$ defined by for all $v\in TR$ and $f\in\CIN(S)$. $F_*$ satisfies the following commutative diagramme.
+\begin{definition}[Pushforward] Let $R$ and $S$ be subcartesian spaces, and let $F:R\to S$ be a smooth map.
+Then there is an induced fibrewise linear smooth map $F_*:TR\to TS$ defined by for all $v\in TR$ and $f\in\CIN(S)$. $F_*$ satisfies the following commutative diagram.

 $F_*$ is called the \emph{pushforward} of $F$, and is sometimes denoted as $dF$ or $TF$. \end{definition}